 He also spent seven years as host of the weekly business and economics show Counting the Cost.

 Kamahl now hosts newsgrid - Al Jazeera's interactive newshour - which airs live daily at 1500GMT and streams online through YouTube and Facebook Live.

-He has also reported for Al Jazeera from Zimbabwe, South Africa, Germany, Dubai, France, the United States, the Philippines, the World Economic Forum in Davos, and acted as the electoral "number cruncher" for the U.S. Presidential Elections of 2008, 2012, and 2016.
+He has also reported for Al Jazeera from Zimbabwe, South Africa, Germany, Dubai, France, the United States, the Philippines, the World Economic Forum in Davos, and was the electoral "number cruncher" for the U.S. presidential elections of 2008, 2012, and 2016.

 SKY NEWS AUSTRALIA: 2002-2004

 In late 2001 Kamahl moved to Australia, where he spent three years as the Melbourne Bureau Chief for the nightly Sky Business Report with David Koch on Sky News Australia.